MTCKC/ProconXInput/README.md

 XOutput and ScpVBus are part of the ScpToolkit, licensed under Gnu GPLv3, see LICENSE-Scp.txt

-hidapi is licensed under the MIT License, see LICENSE-hidapi.txt
+hidapi is licensed under a BSD-style 3-clause license, see LICENSE-hidapi.txt